Multiple abrupt phase transitions in urban transport congestion: Acknowledgements

 \section{Acknowledgements}

-We specially thank Alec Kirkley, Gourab Ghoshal, Hugo Barbosa and Marc Barthelemy for sharing the road network data of the cities we analyze.

-N.L, J.B-H. and A.S-R acknowledge the support of the Spanish MICINN project (grant PGC2018-096999-A-I00).
-N.L. acknowledges as well the support of a postdoctoral grant from the Universitat Oberta de Catalunya (UOC).
+We thank A.\ Kirkley, G.\ Ghoshal, H.\ Barbosa and M.\ Barthelemy for sharing the road network data of the cities we analyze.
+A.L., J.B-H.\ and A.S-R.\ acknowledge the support of the Spanish MICINN project (grant PGC2018-096999-A-I00).
+A.L.\ acknowledges the support of a postdoctoral grant from the Universitat Oberta de Catalunya (UOC).
 S.G.\ acknowledges financial support from Spanish MINECO (grant PGC2018-094754-B-C21), Generalitat de Catalunya (grant No.\ 2017SGR-896), and Universitat Rovira i Virgili (grant No.\ 2019PFR-URV-B2-41).